-- English patriotism is thick-headed and proudly insular – the bulldog is an animal noted for its obstinacy, ugliness and stupidity: nearly every Englishman of working-class origin considers it effeminate to pronounce a foreign word correctly.
+- English patriotism is thick-headed and proudly insular – the bulldog is an animal noted for its obstinacy, ugliness and stupidity: Englishman of working-class origin considers it effeminate to pronounce a foreign word correctly.

-- The English takes pride in celebrating defeats and retreats, like Corunna, Gallipoli and Dunkirk.
+- English takes pride in celebrating defeats and retreats, like Corunna, Gallipoli and Dunkirk.
 The most stirring battle-poem in English is about a brigade of cavalry which charged in the wrong direction.

 - England’s homicidal lunatics are well employed in killing each other, but sensible Englishmen keep out of their way while they are doing it.

 - Englishmen know good port when they taste it but have not the breeding to put it in the right glass.